 For clients that don't fit within the above guidelines we now have Limited Representation Contracts that provide support for issues that we don't consider as serious or urgent as our Standard coverage guidelines.
-Like Criminal, clients approved for this service would have been refused in the past.
+Similar to Criminal CERC cases, clients approved for this service would have been refused in the past.